awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-cloudformation-moduledefaultversion.md

 ## Remarks<a name="aws-resource-cloudformation-moduledefaultversion--remarks"></a>

 Considerations when managing the default module version:
-+ The first module version to be registered in an account and region remains the default version CloudFormation uses, unless and until you explicitly sets another version as the default\.
++ The first module version to be registered in an account and Region remains the default version CloudFormation uses, unless and until you explicitly sets another version as the default\.
 + For ease of determining which module version is the default version, we recommend that you only include a single `AWS::CloudFormation::ModuleDefaultVersion` resource for a given module in a template\.
 + If you delete an `AWS::CloudFormation::ModuleVersion` resource, either by deleting it from a stack or deleting the entire stack, CloudFormation marks the corresponding module version as `DEPRECATED`\.